Local varieties in the Tuscan Maremma

 Some Italian regions have a huge range of local grape varieties – ‘autoctoni’ – as they like to say.
-Not surprisingly the regions with the most are the historic wine growing regions.
+Not surprisingly the regions with the most are the historic wine-growing regions.
 It is therefore not a surprise that the Tuscan coast or Maremma does not boast many local varieties as for most of history it was more famous for its herds of cows, not to mention mosquito-infested swamps, than its fine wines.
 Quality wine production only started here after the second world war and only really got going in the 1990s.

 None of this stopped the regional body, Maremma Wineshire (I know – Italians love a bit of cod English) putting on a master class on ‘Local varieties of the Tuscan Maremma’ at Vinitaly in April 2013.
-Marco Sabellico, well known wine expert on Italian TV, led it with a genial spirit and an outstanding moustache.
+Marco Sabellico, the well-known wine expert on Italian TV, led it with a genial spirit and an outstanding moustache.
 The varieties featured were Alicante, Ciliegiolo and Pugnitello, each with its own story and potential.
 Three reds, as it happens.
 Depending on how high you set the bar for what counts as an indigenous variety, it could have considered Ansonica or even Vermentino for whites.

 Alicante is a case in point.
 As the name indicates it is Spanish in origin but it has been grown in the southern Maremma for a couple of hundred years.
-In fact it is Garnacha, widely grown in Spain and as Grenache in France.
-You can argue that after a couple of centuries in the hot dry conditions of the Tuscan coast and islands it has some real local character … There are parts of north east Italy where Merlot virtually counts indigenous by this standard.
+In fact, it is Garnacha, widely grown in Spain and as Grenache in France.
+You can argue that after a couple of centuries in the hot dry conditions of the Tuscan coast and islands it has some real local character … There are parts of northeast Italy where Merlot virtually counts indigenous by this standard.
 Ciliegiolo, usually met as a minor part of Chianti and similar blends, must also have a query against it.
 It has recently come to fame in that it is now deemed to be one parent of Sangiovese (the other being the unknown Calabrese Montenuovo since you ask).
 But, again nobody really knows where Ciliegiolo originates from, but it is certainly a feature of Maremman viticulture, so why not claim it?
 Pugnitello is even rarer but is just beginning to be grown again by small, proud growers – several of whom have told me they are the only property to be making 100% versions.
 Again there is no clear view of its origins other than that it is thought to be Tuscan.

 Of course, most drinkers will mainly interested in whether the wines are any good.
 Some local wines remain local for a very good reason!
 But the answer here is yes, these have real character and some distinctiveness, and we should treasure them.